manimino/ducks/docs/how_it_works.rst

 * The values are always integers

 This means we can use an array-based implementation rather than a tree.
 This design is much faster and far more memory-efficient.
-Bisecting a sorted array allows O(log(n)) lookup, just like a tree, while not incurring the various overheads that a tree does.
+Bisecting a sorted array allows O(log(n)) lookup, just like a tree.

 Pseudocode: